inurinizzati/HACKHATON_G31/README.md

 Firstly, both players will pick 5 from 7 items and hide them in 6 different rooms by taking turns.
 Next, they will need to search for items hidden by another player by guessing the correct room from 6 rooms where there is an extra distraction.
 The winning player is determined by the values of score which is higher.

-The items are map, cooker, water, flashlight, key, bandage, and key while the rooms are kitchen, bedroom, toilet, living room, store and basement.
+The items are map, cooker, water, flashlight, key, bandage, and key while the rooms are kitchen, bathroom, store, basement, library and store.

 Immerse yourself in the House of Secrets: The Sinister Quest as a Detective, hiding and seeking hidden items within its mysterious rooms.
 Use your intuition and outwit your opponent to claim victory in this challenging and strategic game of deduction.